juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 title: "Project Specific Cofinancing"
 date: 2020-05-14T09:31:01+08:00
 main_image: images/modalities/psc.jpg
-summary: These are cofinancing for individual projects, government by a cofinancing agreement or a memorandum of understanding, that are not under a framework cofinancing arrangement or global fund.
+id: dr-psc
+summary: Project-specific cofinancing, whether for a loan or a grant, is undertaken by ADB and a financing partner through a signed cofinancing agreement if the cofinancing is to be administered by ADB, or a memorandum of understanding if the cofinancing will not be ADB-administered.
+ADB also accesses the resources of Global Funds for project-specific cofinancing.
+In 2019, ADB mobilized $4.71 billion in loans and grants from partners.
 projects:
   - item:
     title: "Philippines: Malolos-Clark Railway Project"